formigone/portfolio/docs/_posts/2022-01-26-hitomezashi-demo.md

 The other day I came across the concept of Hitomezashi stitch patterns from a [Numberphile video](https://www.youtube.com/watch?v=JbfhzlMk2eY) on the subject.
 Before the video was over, I realized I had to code that up and see for myself how the probability for a point starting on/off would influence the pattern.

+The implementation below has a fixed probability of 0.5 for column starting on, and 0.75 for a row starting on.

 <div id="demoContainer" style="overflow: hidden; box-shadow: 0 0 10px #ccc; margin: 0 0 2em; height: 60vh;"></div>
 <script src="/js/demo/hitomezashi.js"></script>